MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 ## Create or configure a security role
 The [!INCLUDE [powerapps](../../includes/powerapps.md)] environment includes [predefined security roles](#about-predefined-security-roles) that reflect common user tasks with access levels defined to match the security best-practice goal of providing access to the minimum amount of business data required to use the app.
 For example, if your app is based on a custom table, the table privileges must be explicitly specified before users may work in it.
 To do this, you can choose to do one of the following.
-- Expand an existing predefined security role, so that it includes privileges on records based on the custom table.
+- Expand an existing predefined security role, so that it includes privileges on rows based on the custom table.
 - Create a custom security role for the purpose of managing privileges for users of the app.

 For more information about access and scope privileges, see [Security roles](https://docs.microsoft.com/dynamics365/customer-engagement/admin/security-roles-privileges#security-roles).